Rpule99/Disaster-Response-Pipeline/README.md

 * [About the Model](#about-the-model)

 ## Project Description
-This project aims to classify messages sent during a disasters, using NLP to classify each message into 36 different categories which include the following categories:
+This project aims to classify messages sent during a disaster, using NLP to classify each message into 36 different categories which include the following categories:
 - genre
 - related
 - request